Haslemere: Residential development

 The earliest surviving map of Haslemere, dating from 1735, shows that the High Street was fronted by a number of large houses.
 A few buildings survive from this period, including Town House and the Georgian House Hotel, as well as Tudor House, Fern Cottage and 10 High Street, which date from the previous century.
 There are several houses on Petworth Road, to the east of the town centre, which date from the 16th and 17th centuries.

 Comparison of the 1735 map and the tithe map of 1842, indicates that there had been little change in the size of the settlement during the intervening hundred years, although a few properties had been built in the Wey Hill area.
 Houses constructed in the early 19th century include Broad Dene Grayswood House and Pound Corner House.
-Acts of Inclosure were passed in the Haslemere area in 1856, shortly before the opening of the railway line.
+Inclosure acts affecting the Haslemere area were passed in 1856, shortly before the opening of the railway line.
 The town began to appeal to new wealthy residents, who moved to the area from London, and also to tourists visiting the surrounding countryside.
 In the late 1860s and early 1870s, houses began to spread along Lower Street towards Shottermill.

 Little development took place in Shottermill before 1880.
 The census returns indicate that there was a doubling of the population between 1881 and 1891, stimulated in part by the break-up of the Pitfold Manor estate in 1880.
 Several new houses for the gentry were built in the following decade, during which land to the north west of the village was donated to the National Trust.
 Housing for labourers and artisans was constructed along Lion Lane between 1880 and 1901, and dwellings began to spread towards Critchmere Hill in the first decade of the 20th century.
 The first houses in Critchmere Lane date from 1921 and were constructed by the Farnham Rural District Council.
 Many of the houses in the area were built using local bricks and there were brickworks on Wey Hill (formerly Clay Hill) and on Border Road until the early 20th century.
 Development of the west of Shottermill continued in the 1930s, with the creation of Pitfold and Sunvale Avenues.